 Scrape the skin off the ginger and then thinly slice.
 Julienne (cut into thin sticks) the ginger, cucumber and carrot about 2-3mm thick.

 Add them to a bowl and add a sprinkle of salt.
-Massage the salt over the surface to make sure it's evenly distributed and then rest in the fridge for 15 minutes.
+Massage the salt over the surface to make sure it’s evenly distributed, and then leave it in the fridge for 15 minutes.

 This step draws out the water in the cucumber and softens the taste of the ginger.